The Crinan Hotel

 To Crinan by Air, Road & Rail

-Nowadays it is possible to leave London and approx 3 hours later be at the Crinan Hotel.
-Air travel to Glasgow and Edinburgh is relatively easy these days with regular arrivals by Easyjet/British Airways.
+Nowadays it is possible to leave London and arrive at the Crinan Hotel in around three hours.
+Air travel to Glasgow and Edinburgh is straightforward with regular arrivals by Easyjet, British Airways and other airlines.

-There are a range of national and local car hire as well as chauffeur drive services at the airports.
+There are a range of national and local car hire firms as well as chauffeur drive services at the airports.

 If in doubt please call our hotel reception on 01546 830 261 for details.
 We can also give you an indication of travel times by road from other departure points.

-If you are travelling by train our nearest rail station is Oban which is approx 1 hours drive away.
+If you are travelling by train our nearest rail station is Oban which is around 1 hour's drive away.

 Should you be touring the area by car, you might considered arriving on the Mull of Kintyre by ferry from the Isle of Arran.
-Calmac, Scotland's major ferry operator, has more than one ferry terminal on the islands so you can arrive at one point and leave from the other end of the island.
+Calmac, Scotland's major ferry operator, has more than one ferry terminal on the island so you can arrive at one point and leave from the other end of the island.

 Directions from Glasgow Airport (2 hours drive)

 Turn right at the end of the Airport terminal building, and follow signs onto the M8 westbound, towards Erskine Bridge (M8)

 At M8 Junction 30, turn off onto the M898 to go over the Erskine Bridge and at the end of the bridge, bear left to take the A82 for Crianlarich

 Follow the A82 past Dumbarton and along Loch Lomond to Tarbet